 We love to dress as our favorite scary monsters for Halloween.
 But where did they came from, anyway?
 Find out the secret stories of these supernatural beings, from ancient myths to modern incarnations.
 Get ready to be spooked!

 Long before Edward Cullen and the Twilight vampires, Slavic folklore came up with the idea of the dead drinking the blood of the living in order to explain contagious diseases.
 If someone in a village died and then someone else became sick, it was blamed on the deceased coming back to harm them.
 Grisly rituals were then performed on the body to stop them preying on the living, desecrations that were later also done in western Europe and even in America to quell supposed vampirism.
 But Irish author Bram Stoker and his popular 1897 novel Dracula, inspired by this folklore and allegedly the brutal medieval ruler Vlad the Impaler, brought vampires into the mainstream.
 Countless Dracula movie adaptations and new blood-sucking characters keep the creatures in our modern midst.
-Check out these vampire legends that are actually true.
+Check out these vampire legends that are actually based on truth.

 Although modern zombies are not very smart and easy to kill, their sheer numbers can overpower and then consume the living.
 The origin of zombies, while a bit less gory, is just as horrific: Slaves in Haiti, drawing on African religion, developed the idea as a metaphor for the brutal conditions they lived under.
 This story was incorporated into the voodoo religion of the Caribbean, South America, and the southern United States—and even had some basis in fact.
 Voodoo practitioners called bokors were said to employ a deadly neurotoxin called tetrodotoxin that can actually inflict a temporary death-like paralysis from which the subject will later awaken.
 Modern interpretations of the zombie, starting with the 1968 film Night of the Living Dead and continuing with today’s The Walking Dead comic books and TV show, use the zombie legend to explore new fears of contagion, nuclear war, a post-apocalyptic future, and even suburban boredom.
 The U.S. Centers for Disease Control and Prevention has also gotten in on the fun with its “zombie preparedness” website.